scepman/scepman-docs/docs/other/troubleshooting/cisco-ise-host-header-limitation.md

 3. Enter the DNS name for the IP address prefixed with "http://".
 If you have configured a TLS certificate in the Azure Application Gateway, you may also use HTTPS.
 ![](../../.gitbook/assets/appconfig-baseurl-gateway.png)

+In the Intune configuration, you may still use the App Service's URL instead of the Azure Application Gateway's.
+If you do this, the clients communicate directly with the App Service.
+You must configure the Azure Application Gateway's URL in Cisco ISE, as only this URL supports HTTP 1.0 requests.